 4 Credits.
+Fall only.
 This course covers the study of cells, tissues, organs, and organ systems in the functional animal body.
 Utilizing a dissection based approach, students will use canine, feline, equine, and bovine species as models.
 All body systems will be examined (integumentary, musculoskeletal, nervous, endocrine, circulatory, respiratory, urinary, and reproductive) with emphasis on comparative structures and clinical significance of each body stem.
 (PR: Admission to Vet Tech Program)

 VET 230 - Veterinary Nursing III.

 3 Credits.
+Fall only.
 This course continues application of nursing skills and techniques with an emphasis on large animal species in such areas of restraint, venipuncture, behavior, breeds, food safety, medications, preventative care, surgical and anesthetic procedures, and lameness.
 (PR: VET 210 and VET 220)

 VET 235 - Vet Tech Office/Tech Procedures.

 2 Credits.
+Spring only.
 This course covers procedures performed by a veterinary technician in a hospital environment including office and computer applications, medical record keeping, client relationships, financial transactions, inventory control, and facility management.
 The roles of appropriate regulatory agencies and maintenance of sanitation and nosocomial protocols for the facility are also covered.

 VET 240 - Veterinary Nursing IV.

 3 Credits.
+Spring only.
 This course develops skills in basic husbandry, restraint, physical examine, venipuncture, diagnostics, and medications as they specifically apply to exotic and laboratory type animals, especially rabbits, rodents, birds, and reptiles.
 (PR: VET 210 and VET 220 and VET 230)

 VET 245 - Veterinary Anesthesia.

 2 Credits.
+Fall only.
 This course covers the principles and application of the use of sedatives, anesthetics, peri-operative pain management, and patient monitoring.
 (CO: VET 255)

 VET 250 - Veterinary Nutrition and Disease.

-2 Credits.
+3 Credits.
+Fall only.
 This course focuses on principles of the disease process, disease control, and prevention of common diseases of domestic animals.
 Nutrition principles for clinical diseases are also covered.

 VET 255 - Veterinary Surgery.

 2 Credits.
+Fall only.
 This course introduces the area of veterinary surgical care with sterilization techniques, equipment maintenance, pre-surgical and surgical preparation, surgical assistance, and post-surgical patient care.
 (CO: VET 245)

 VET 260 - Imaging Techniques.

 3 Credits.
+Spring only.
 This course introduces the principles and applications for the production of radiographs including processing, radiation safety, storage, patient positioning, and other imaging techniques.

 VET 265 - Veterinary Emergency and Critical Care.

 2 Credits.
-This course introduces procedures and techniques for critical care of the veterinary patient, including neonates, maintaining critical care apparatus, and intensive care and monitoring will be the focus of this course.
+Spring only.
+This course introduces procedures and techniques for critical care of the veterinary patient, including neonates.
+Maintaining critical care apparatus, first aid, CPR (cardiopulmonary resuscitation), intensive care and monitoring will be the focus of this course.